 Connect the router via a LAN port to a laptop or PC with an Ethernet cable.
 Enable automatic DHCP on the laptop (or setup an address manually, such as 192.168.1.2, net mask 255.255.255.0, and gateway 192.168.1.1).
 The factory-default IP address is 192.168.1.1, and if you point a browser to http://netis.cc it should display the configuration interface.
 If that does not work, just use http://192.168.1.1.
 It may be loading slowly initially.

-Next we configure it as a wireless repeater/bridge.
-I was not able to disable the wireless repeating function so we keep it enabled but give the repeater a SSID ID different from the SSID of the wireless router we are connecting to.
+Next, we configure it as a wireless repeater/bridge.
+I could not disable the wireless repeating function.
+I kept it enabled but gave the repeater an SSID ID different from the SSID of the wireless router we are connecting to.
 This avoids confusion when operating multiple wireless bridges.

 For the following to work without modification, your wireless router you are connecting to must be running a DHCP server, or you need to have another DHCP server on the same subnet.

-Perform the following, in this order.
-(For instance a different order may result in incorrect repeater SSID – which is forgiven, for the very low cost of this unit.)
+Perform the following in this order.
+(For instance, a different order can result in an incorrect repeater SSID.)

-After restart, you should obtain an IP address from the DHCP server of the subnet the bridge is connecting to.
+After restart, obtain an IP address from the DHCP server of the subnet the bridge is connecting to.

 Factory Reset